Piers-Larkman/Ice_Impurities/README.md

-This repository is for the framework discussed in the manuscript _What does the impurity variability at the microscale represent in ice cores?
+# This repository is for the framework discussed in the manuscript _What does the impurity variability at the microscale represent in ice cores?
 Insights from a conceptual approach_ , hosted at: https://doi.org/10.5194/tc-19-1373-2025

-## Use summary

 # Model generation routine